mtdvlpr/CSSttR-assignment/README.md

 ## Reflection

 I learned a lot about CSS, especially about container style queries and animations.
 I also used CSS nesting for the first time.
 I've used nesting in SASS before, but never in pure CSS.
 I think it's very nice that this feature was added in CSS.
 I am happy with the result, but I would have liked to add walls and ghosts as well.

+## Retake

+For the retake I have added an animation for the dots Pacman eats.
+They act like gelatine.
+I also added animated ghosts that move across the screen and I've used the CSS level 4 `oklch` color space.